Are you tired of the annual interest and fees of credit cards? A reloadable card like KOHO Prepaid Card can help.

 However, Stack waives the 2.50% FX fee when you spend a minimum of $350 with the card monthly.

 Unlike with the KOHO Prepaid card, you can split your bills with your friends and family instantly using Stack’s “Split the Bill” feature.

 Finally, the KOHO Prepaid Card has interest on balance, while the Stack Prepaid Mastercard has none.

 KOHO Prepaid Card vs Simplii Financial Visa Card

-If you’re looking for a cashback Visa credit card to build your credit score, the Simplii Financial Visa Card may be ideal.
+If you’re looking for a no-fee cashback Visa credit card to build your credit score, the Simplii Financial Visa Card may be ideal.